The Free Market and Economics

 Quotes: Ludwig Von Mises

 "Income no longer stemmed from the process of supplying the wants of the consumers in the best possible way, but from the taxes levied by the states apparatus of compulsion and coercion.
-He was no longer a servant of his fellow citizens, subject to their sovereignty; he was a partner of the government which ruled the people and exacted tribute from them." - Human Action
+He [crony capitalist in bed w/ gov't] was no longer a servant of his fellow citizens, subject to their sovereignty; he was a partner of the government which ruled the people and exacted tribute from them." - Human Action

 "The distinction between an economic sphere of human life and activity and a noneconomic sphere is the worst of their fallacies." - [i.e., everything is related to economics]